 The good thing about this workout is that you do not need any equipment.
 You can easily do it even with little room.
 You can do it alone or before starting your training.

 Doing this workout at the beginning of your exercises helps to wampum your muscles for the other activities you will do later.
-It can be an incorrect exercise when you do not properly warm your muscles.
+However, it can be an incorrect exercise when you do not properly warm your muscles.
 Also, this leads to injury.

 Step 1 – Get in the Start Position